12 Jun Using Cleaning Products Is Like Smoking A Pack Of Cigarettes A Day

 So how bad can it be?
 It turns out that cleaning your home once a week with these products is the equivalent to smoking a pack of cigarettes a day for an entire week.
 The damage doesn’t stop there though as others that are living in the house experience side-effects, just not as bad as the “first-hand” cleaner.
 Women tended to be more affected than men were and it appears that those that used the products periodically was more damaging than someone who worked with them on a regular basis.
 The speculation on this is that cleaning professionals are away of the dangers of cleaners and often wear protective masks.

 The scariest part about this is that the evidence appears to be concrete.
 Normally studies like this can be shaken off due to a short period of research time or a lack of subjects being tested, but over 6000 people for the course of 20 years is a lot of evidence to ignore.
 In fact, major networks and publishers from CNN to The New York Times have acknowledged the article and it is published in the most credible of sources.
 To learn more, check out the actual study at http://www.thoracic.org/about/newsroom/press-releases/resources/women-cleaners-lung-function.pdf

 So how do we combat this?
 We still have to clean our homes, but obviously we don’t want to continue poisoning our families and ourselves!
 There are natural ways to clean that are anti-bacterial and anti-microbial, so don’t give up hope.
-A great place to start is with Melaleuca Oil, better known as Tea Tree Oil.
-This natural cleaner can make your home safe from the germs without constantly burning out the aioli in your lungs!
+From Tea-tree oil to vinegar, switching to a natural cleaner can make your home safe from the germs without constantly burning out the aioli in your lungs!